 Martin, a young Argentine student, is exploring the reactions of his sports coach, Sebastian, while vying for his love and affection.
 He has an opportunity - one night to push the envelope ...
 See full summary »

 Tel Aviv, Summer 1989.
 Boaz, a beautiful and alluring linguistics student, receives anonymous, male-written, love letters that undermines his sexual identity and interfere with his peaceful life with his beloved girlfriend.

 Martin seeks for a temporary job at Eugenio's house.
 When they recognize to be childhood friends, Eugenio offers him work for the summer.
 A power and desire game starts and their relationship grows beyond their friendship.

-Adam is a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21.
-He now lives in a village in rural Poland where he works with teenagers with behavioral problems who fight and yell abuse.
-He declines the advances of a young brunette named Ewa; saying he is already spoken for.
-However; celibacy is not the only reason for his rejection.
-Adam knows that he desires men and that his embrace of the priesthood has been a flight from his own sexuality.
-When he meets Dynia; the strange and taciturn son of a simple rural family; Adam's self-imposed abstinence becomes a heavy burden.
+Adam, a Catholic priest who discovered his calling as a servant of God at the relatively late age of 21, now lives in a village in rural Poland working with behavioral problem teens who fight and yell abuses.
+He declines the advances of a young brunette named Ewa, saying he is already spoken for; however, celibacy is not the only reason for his rejection.
+Adam knows he desires men and that his embrace of the priesthood has been a flight from his own sexuality.
+When he meets Lukasz, the strange and taciturn son of a simple rural family, Adam's self-imposed abstinence becomes a heavy burden.
 Written by